Circloud/renami/README.md

 ## Usage

-1. Download the application from [Releases](https://github.com/Circloud/ai-renamer/releases/download/v1.0.0/AIRenamer.zip)
+1. Download the application from [Releases](https://github.com/Circloud/renami/releases/download/v1.0.0/AIRenamer.zip)
 2. **Unzip the file** and run `ai-renamer.exe` in the unzipped folder
+3. Click on the "Settings" button to configure the AI related settings, **currently only OpenAI is supported.**
-3. Drag and drop files onto the application window or click to open file dialog
+4. Drag and drop files onto the application window or click to open file dialog
-4. Program will extract file content and call AI to get a suggested new name
+5. Program will extract file content and call AI to get a suggested new name
-5. Review and confirm the suggested name
+6. Review and confirm the suggested name

 ## TODO

+- [ ] Optimize prompt for better renaming results
 - [ ] Optimize the API calling logic to reduce batch processing time
 - [ ] Add support for other AI API providers
 - [ ] Test and add support for other file types
 - [ ] Add support for customizing file naming conventions, e.g. camel case, snake case, etc.
-- [ ] Refactor settings dialog
+- [ ] Optimize settings dialog
 - [ ] Add support for specific folder monitoring and auto-rename

 ## Privacy Considerations